roger-kang-mo/DailyProgrammer/README.txt

 Problems from r/dailyprogrammer.
 Sometimes I have a little free time.
-Thing is, if I don't finish these in one sitting, I probably won't go back to finish them.
+Thing is, if I don't finish these in one sitting, I might not go back to finish them =S